-Halibut is one of the stars of the sea.
-It is low in fat and calories but is an excellent source of good quality protein.
-It is considered a lean fish and does contain some heart-healthy omega-3 fatty acids.
-A 6-ounce halibut fillet is also chock-full of vitamins and minerals.
-It is a source of calcium, iron, zinc, thiamin, riboflavin, folate and vitamin A. This same serving will provide 40% of the RDA for magnesium, 36% for phosphorus, 135% for selenium, 71% for niacin, 37% for vitamin B-6 and 91% of that for vitamin B-12.
-All this for a mere 223 calories and 4.7 grams of fat!
+Halibut is low in calories and an excellent source of high quality protein.
+Although it's considered a lean fish, halibut does contain some heart-healthy omega-3 fatty acids.
+A 6-ounce halibut fillet is also chock-full of vitamins and minerals - it's a source of calcium, iron, zinc, thiamin, riboflavin, folate and vitamin A.

 Halibut is a fish that has a very large size range.
 It is a member of the flatfish family and has been recorded as large as 8 feet long and 700 pounds.
 Generally halibut used for commercial purposes are a fair bit smaller.
 Halibut is also the most expensive flatfish variety.

-You will generally find halibut sold as steaks or fillets.
+You'll generally find halibut sold as steaks or fillets.
 Occasionally, halibut cheeks can be found in specialty fish markets.
 They are prized for their delicate sweet flavour, snow-white colour and firm flaky meat.
-They are a bit denser in texture but every bit as flavourful.
+They're a bit denser in texture but every bit as flavourful.
 They vary in size from that of a half-dollar to as big as a hockey puck.